hamdaankhalid/blockchain/README.md

 # Blockchain
 Blockchain Implementation in Python

-I did this project using the above sources, with my version on activestates implementation of blockchain.
+I did this project using the sources referenced at the bottom, with my version on activestates implementation of blockchain .
 I used Geek for Geeks and blockgeeks article to understand the technology.

 Here I will be explaining blockchain to the best of my ability.